Honorary Award: Academy ‘snubbed’ Gloria Swanson & Rita Hayworth + Marlene Dietrich & dozens of other women

 There’s also a sizable contingent of Academy members in the eastern section of the Hollywood Hills and in adjacent Los Feliz.

-See also: Part one of this three-part post – “Greta Garbo, Lauren Bacall, Angela Lansbury among few female Honorary Oscar winners.”
+Check out: Part one of this three-part post – “Greta Garbo, Lauren Bacall, Angela Lansbury among few female Honorary Oscar winners.”

 Photo of Cheryl Boone Isaacs, the Academy of Motion Picture Arts and Sciences’ third woman president, standing between Angelina Jolie and Brad Pitt at the 2014 Governor’s Ball on March 2: Todd Wawrychuk / © A.M.P.A.S.